 Hiring the best talent in the industry is only the tip of the iceberg.
 To get the best results for your organization, teams need guidance and support from good leaders who can motivate and influence them to give their best performance on a daily basis.
-With this in mind, you might want to consider arranging a training session with your company’s team leaders and managers on how they can better play the role of motivating and influencing their team.
+With this in mind, you might want to consider sharing manager soft skills with your company’s team leaders and managers on how they can better play the role of motivating and influencing their team.

 Introduce your leaders to different types of motivations and walk them through some tips and strategies on how they can influence their people to have a positive and “can-do” attitude at work.
 You can also deploy EdApp’s microlearning course on Rewarding Achievements, which can be used as a guide on selecting the right kinds of rewards to drive employee performance.
 They also recommend a 6-part course on True Influence – Developing Enduring Impact, expounding the true concept and practice of true influence as a facet of effective leadership.
 It can help your leaders improve their interpersonal skills, which they can use to collaborate effectively with their team and motivate them to go above and beyond their limits.
 Everything comes editable, so feel free to tweak and enhance the content or even add your company’s logo and branding style.